The Foundation Programme Department

-- 5. Only students who complete English 4 are allowed to submit an external IELTS overall band 5.0 and above, by the deadline that the college sets.
+- Only students who successfully complete English 4 are allowed to submit an external IELTS certificate with an overall band score of 5.0 as minimum, by the deadline that the college sets.

 Computing/Physics/Basic and Pure Mathematics progression

-- 5. Students starting the programme in either English 3, 4, or 5, will study Basic Math and Computing in T1.
-Pure Math and Physics in T2.
-Re-sit in T3.
+- Students will study Basic Math and Computing in term 1 and Pure Math and Physics in term 2.

-The final summative examination to decide whether a student can progress to Engineering studies is an IELTS examination that is taken on site at MTC.
-Students must attain an overall band score 5.0 in order to qualify for module 3 Engineering.
+The final summative examination to decide whether you can progress to Engineering Foundation Year is an IELTS examination that is taken on-site at MTC.
+Students must attain an overall band score of 5.0 as a minimum to qualify for the Engineering Foundation Year.

 Teaching and Learning Resources

-The General Foundation Programme uses a combination of published text books and in-house materials.
-Students will have the chance to further their knowledge and learn English through:
+The GFP uses a combination of published textbooks and in-house learning support materials.
+Students will have the opportunity to further their knowledge and learn through:

 - Active involvement in the classroom